datajoint/element-array-ephys/docs/src/tutorials.md

 ## Data Export to Neurodata Without Borders (NWB)

+### Neurodata Without Borders (NWB) Data Standard

+An nwb file is a highly-specified version of an H5DF file.
+[Schema docs](https://nwb-schema.readthedocs.io/) provide the relevant details for packaging neurobiology data into this format in both raw and processed forms.
+Generally, one nwb equates to one experimental session.

+While [H5DF has drawbacks](https://cyrille.rossant.net/moving-away-hdf5/), it is standardized across software/modalities.
+An nwb file can include raw and/or processed data from one experimental session.

+DANDIArchive is a data archival service that prioritizes nwb submissions.
+Generally, one ‘dandiset’ is a series of nwbs that comprise an experiment.

+[Ben Dichter](https://www.catalystneuro.com/team/) is closely involved with the development of NWB and DANDI.
+He has been contracted by DataJoint to write an electrophysiology export function, which DataJoint team members will parallel for other modalities.
+[Notes from Ben’s visit](https://docs.google.com/document/d/12CYzK8a4IDS6S_sVaImqPYP-fYyFrRQduNQJH5H7wZY/edit)

+[NWB YouTube](https://www.youtube.com/c/NeurodataWithoutBorders) provides examples of use and integration with other tools.

+A functional NWB integrated DataJoint pipeline is developed by Loren Frank (FrankLab) at UCSF: [https://github.com/LorenFrankLab/nwb_datajoint](https://github.com/datajoint-company/dj-imaging)

+### Tutorial

 The [final notebook](https://github.com/datajoint/workflow-array-ephys/blob/main/notebooks/09-NWB-export.ipynb) in the Element Array Electrophysiology tutorials provides a walk-through to export data generated through the Array Electrophysiology workflow to NWB format and upload to DANDI archive.
 Details on exporting electrophysiology files through NWB are provided below.

 + The export/nwb/nwb.py module maps from the `element-array-ephys` data structure to NWB.
 The main function is `ecephys_session_to_nwb`, which contains flags to control calling the following functions, which can be called independently: